jamidwyer/rui-strapi-postgres/README.md

 Say yes to adding to a new API.

 Your new content type will be in /src/api/<singular_name>.
 You could commit this to a git repo if you or others might use it later.

+You can use some of my [saved content types](https://github.com/jamidwyer/strapi-content-types) if they're relevant to your project.

 To update your local api Docker image, run: